HISTORY OF EMERGENCY MANAGEMENT

 More changes at the Federal level led to emergency preparedness programs being transferred to a newly created Office of Emergency Planning (OEP), which became responsible for all civilian emergency preparedness activities, including resource utilization, disaster relief, economic stabilization, post-attack rehabilitation, and continuity of government functions.
 In 1968, this office was renamed the Office of Emergency Preparedness.

 In August of 1966, the Tennessee Civil Defense Agency promulgated the Tennessee Plan for the Management of Resources.
-This plan was designed to formalize how critical resources would be managed by the federal, state, and local governments following a nuclear attack.
+This plan was designed to formalize how critical resources would be managed by the federal, state and local government following a nuclear attack.
+Planning became the key mission for the agency since no one else had the time to perform this function and this requirement was built into the law.

 In 1967, the TCDA moved into its new emergency operations center, located at the Clement-Nunally Armory in south Nashville.
-This facility, housed on what is now called Houston Barracks, is the headquarters of the Tennessee Military Department, and the existing successor agency to TCDA, TEMA still operates from there today in totally renovated facilities.
+This facility, housed on what is now called Houston Barracks, is the headquarters of the Tennessee Military Department, and the existing successor agency to TCDA, TEMA still operates from there today in the old bomb shelter, but in totally renovated facilities.

 The 1970s saw a dramatic rise in the number of emergencies and disasters that affected the country's states and localities.
 The increasing presence of hazardous materials in local communities and in the “transportation corridors” led to serious hazmat incidents.
 Chief among them was the bromine release in Rockwood, TN, in 1977 and the LPG explosion in Waverly, Tennessee, in February of 1978 which tragically killed 16 first responders and citizens immediately and injured at least 97, although the number continued to increase due to unreported injuries.
 The years 1973-1975 saw a dramatic increase in severe weather damages, especially in 1974, where hundreds of people were killed in a series of violent tornado outbreaks across the Midwest.